zxc916684603/ecs/intl.en-US/Tutorials/Build a Magento website on ECS.md

 3. Configure the Apache configuration file: /etc/httpd/conf/httpd.conf.
     1. Run `vim /etc/httpd/conf/httpd.conf`.
     2. Press the `i` key.
-    3. Add the
-        -   `LoadModule rewrite_module modules/mod_rewrite.so` line below `Include conf.modules.d/*.conf`,
-        -   and replace `AllowOverride None` with `AllowOverride all` in the following section.
+    3. Add the `LoadModule rewrite_module modules/mod_rewrite.so` line below `Include conf.modules.d/*.conf`, and replace `AllowOverride None` with `AllowOverride all` in the following section.

         ```
         Options Indexes FollowSymLinks
         #
         # AllowOverride controls what directives may be placed in .htaccess files.
         # It can be "All", "None", or any combination of the keywords:
         # Options FileInfo AuthConfig Limit
         #
         AllowOverride None
         ```

     4. Press the `Esc` key and type `:wq` to save and exit the file.
-4. Obtain the temporary password of the root account at the installation of MySQL by running
+4. Obtain the temporary password of the root account at the installation of MySQL by running the following.

     ```
     # grep 'temporary password' /var/log/mysqld.log.
     2016-12-13T14:57:47.535748Z 1 [Note] A temporary password is generated for root@localhost: p0/G28g>lsHD
     ```